SumoLogic/sumologic-documentation/docs/csa/index.md

 * Correlation of the collected data to reduce the volume of info you need to sift through to investigate issues.
 * Apps, dashboards, and tools to analyze security data.

-In this section, we'll introduce the following concepts:
+In this section, we'll present the following concepts:

 <div className="box-wrapper" markdown="1">
 <div className="box smallbox1 card">